 LIVE WELL DESPITE FIBROMYALGIA

-Factual books about fibromyalgia syndrome (FMS) can be found in every library and bookstore today.
+Factual books about fibromyalgia (FM) can be found in every library, bookstore and many websites today.
 But learning the facts is only the beginning for the 4-6 million people who suffer with this devastating illness.
-What they really need to know is how to live with it!
-Most physicians aren’t very helpful here; all they know is what they learned in medical school.
-This kind of practical information is only available from someone who has lived with FMS, learned from it, and devised intelligent ways to work around it.
+More importantly, they need to know how to live with it!
+Most physicians aren’t very helpful here; all they know are the facts they learned in medical school.
+The necessary practical information is only available from someone who has lived with FM, learned from it, and devised intelligent ways to work around it.

-Most physicians recommend warm water exercise for their FMS patients, but few provide the necessary warnings.
-Even aquatic classes sponsored by respected organizations like the Arthritis Foundation can do more harm than good if they are held in a 90-degree pool and/or consist of repetitious movements.
+Most physicians recommend warm water exercise for their FM patients, but few provide the necessary warnings.
+Even aquatic classes sponsored by respected organizations like the Arthritis Foundation can do more harm than good if they are held in a 90-degree pool and/or require repetitious movements.
 The heat alone can cause overwhelming fatigue.
 When combined with an hour of repetitive motion, the result can be devastating.
-For this author, the combination resulted in complete muscle collapse, an ambulance ride in a wet bathing suit, and a frightening hospital stay while being tested for neurological diseases.
+For this author, that combination resulted in complete muscle collapse, an ambulance ride in a wet bathing suit, and a frightening hospital stay while being tested for neurological diseases.

-Tender Points: A Fibromyalgia Memoir is available at fmspubs.com or from Amazon.com.
+More Than Tender Points: A Fibromyalgia Memoir is available at Amazon.com.